-Zevenbergen Real Right Black's Classification (with a brief definition) closest match Time-sharing: right to use, for Time-sharing: Joint owner- Derived one fixed time period an ship by several persons Rights habitation unit in a tourist who take turns occupying (continued) enterprise, paying the property. an annual fee.
-Minor Praedial Servitude: An owner of Servitude appurtenant: the Rights a parcel has the right to use right of using one piece certain facilities of another's of land for the benefit of parcel, contributing to full another. use and benefit of his parcel.
-Mortgage: Creditor's right to Mortgage: conveyance of Security execute his credit plus title to property given as Rights interests by the immovable security for a debt payment and certain movables value. becoming void after payment Retention: Debtor's right to Retention: A possessor's Id. maintain a thing on his posse- right to keep a movable ssion against a creditor, pro- until his claim against vided he has a credit against the movable or its owner the creditor. is satisfied.
-Pledge of Receivables: Income Pledge of Receivables: Id. from a parcel exploitation is providing something for used to fulfil an obligation. security of a debt or an It has a maximum period. obligation Also known as Anticrese T 1 Privileges: Credit created in No equivalent Id. favour of public entities (state or municipalities) Pre-emption: Right to acquire Pre-emption: take priority Acquisition ownership of an immovable for a over others in claiming Rights contracted price, over third land subject to preemption parties, within a time limit. т 1 Preliminary Contract: Registra- Preliminary Contract: no Id. tion turns this a Real Right of direct equivalent; ownership.
+Zevenbergen Real Right

+Classification (with a brief definition)

+Time-sharing: right to use, for

+Derived one fixed time period an

+Rights habitation unit in a tourist

+(continued) enterprise, paying

+an annual fee.

+Minor Praedial Servitude: An owner of

+Rights a parcel has the right to use

+certain facilities of another's

+parcel, contributing to full

+use and benefit of his parcel.

+Mortgage: Creditor's right to

+Security execute his credit plus

+Rights interests by the immovable

+and certain movables value.

+Retention: Debtor's right to

+Id. maintain a thing on his posse-

+ssion against a creditor, pro-

+vided he has a credit against

+the creditor.

+Pledge of Receivables: Income

+Id. from a parcel exploitation is

+used to fulfil an obligation.

+It has a maximum period.

+Also known as Anticrese

+Privileges: Credit created in

+Id. favour of public entities

+(state or municipalities)

+Pre-emption: Right to acquire

+Acquisition ownership of an immovable for a

+Rights contracted price, over third

+parties, within a time limit.

+Preliminary Contract: Registra-

+Id. tion turns this a Real Right of

+ownership.